 Fox-proofed sanctuary for friendly wildlife.
 This 80 acres of bush habitat is the perfect home for kangaroos, wallabies, emus, possums, gliders, pythons, turtles, lizards, goannas, cockatoos, frogs and more.

 Natural camps for animals needing more care.
-Meet koalas, dingoes, small birds of prey, flying foxes, echidnas, wombats, bilbies, Tasmanian devils, quolls, potoroos and other reptiles and birds.
+Meet koalas, dingoes, owls, flying foxes, echidnas, wombats, bilbies, Tasmanian devils, quolls, echidnas, pythons, cockatoos and more.

 Micro-Petting Zoo for farm and pet animals.
-Visit the alpacas, rabbits, chickens and ducks.
-Learn about responsible pet ownership.
+Visit the alpacas, goats, rabbits, chickens, guinnea pigs and Waffles the Pig.
 Buy feed for the petting zoo - funds raised help pay for the animals' care.Walkabout Park's Farm Animals

 Open Every Day